 A lot of people visit Étretat in summer because of the variety of activities you can do there.
 However, fall or winter is preferable if you want to avoid the crowds and enjoy a peaceful trip.

-How to get to Étretat from Paris: It’s fastest to use public transportation to reach Étretat.
-In season, Flixbus offers direct buses from Paris to Etretat.
+How to get to Étretat from Paris: Public transportation is the fastest way to reach Étretat.
+In season, there are direct buses from Paris to Etretat.
 You can also take a train to Le Havre and catch the local bus service from there to Étretat.

 15. Strasbourg